nanoframework/CoreLibrary/docs/coding-guidelines/cs-coding-style.md

 13. We use ```nameof(...)``` instead of ```"..."``` whenever possible and relevant.
 14. Fields should be specified at the top within type declarations.

-We have provided a Visual Studio 2013 vssettings file (`nfcore.vssettings`) at the root of the repository, enabling C# auto-formatting conforming to the above guidelines.
+We have provided a Visual Studio 2017 _vssettings_ file (`template.vssettings`) at the root of the repository, enabling C# auto-formatting conforming to the above guidelines.
 Note that rules 7 and 8 are not covered by the vssettings, since these are not rules currently supported by VS formatting.

+_Tip:_ when adding a Solution for a new class library copy the [`template.vssettings`](../../template.vssettings) file into the same folder as the Solution file _and_ rename it to match the solution name.
+If you have installed an extension such as [Visual Studio Settings Switcher ](https://marketplace.visualstudio.com/items?itemName=DaveSexton.VSSettingsSwitcherbyDaveSexton) it will automatically pickup the setting file and will apply it to the Solution.

 ### Example File: